Explore the challenges and majesty of shooting in winter.

 Instructor: David Wright

 David is an Emmy and BAFTA award winner who has worked in over 60 countries as a cameraman, producer and photographer.
-His work takes him everywhere from the streets of New York or Hong Kong, remote corners of central Africa, and the Australian Outback, to the Arctic and Antarctica.
-His clients include major television networks such as National Geographic, the BBC, PBS, and Discovery, as well as VSOD clients such as Curiosity Stream.
-Originally from the UK, he started out at Oxford Scientific Films (OSF), then moved to Australia.
-Now based in the US, David regularly shoots assignments throughout North America and internationally.
+Working anywhere from the streets of New York or Hong Kong, remote corners of central Africa, to the Australian Outback, to the Arctic and Antarctica.
+His clients include major television networks such as National Geographic, the BBC, PBS, Discovery and VSOD clients such as Curiosity Stream.
+Originally from the UK, he started out at Oxford Scientific Films (OSF), then moved to Australia, but is now based in the US.
+David regularly shoots assignments throughout N. America and internationally.
 In addition to working on BBC’s Frozen Planet, he lived in the Norwegian Arctic for two years while shooting a film on polar bears for National Geographic.
 Most recently, he has been working on projects with the Random Good Foundation, including one involving climate change in the Arctic.